-If you keep repeating the same choices (and habits) you’ve made year after year, you’re going to keep getting the same results.
-For example, year after year I would make the mistake of planning after school.
-I was able to plan then, but I knew deep down I didn’t do my best planning after a day in the classroom.
+If you keep repeating the same choices (and habits) you’ve made year after year even though you make resolutions, you’re going to keep getting the same results.
+For example, year after year I would make the mistake of doing my writing at the end of the day.
+I was able to do a little writing or coaching, but I knew deep down I didn’t do my best writing at the end of a day.

 What are the mistakes you’ve made this past year that point you toward a change?

 Step 2.
 Identify Cause.
 Now, think about the mistake itself or the failed resolution.
 When we use life hack strategies, there are usually one of two reasons they fail.
 The least likely (and first cause) is we’re new, still learning, and need to practice.
 Overcoming that simply takes time and continued learning.

 The second common cause of mistakes is simple fatigue.
 At the end of our day, we are way past making good decisions.
 Our brains want to make the easiest choice, not the right choice.
 So planning ahead is essential for success.
 Planning ahead is potentially the easiest way to create learning from our mistakes.
 Growing from your mistakes (instead of allowing yourself to repeat them) will lead you to a beautiful new year.

 So as you are contemplating and dreaming during your upcoming parties—take a moment to envision to dream of a beautiful year.
 Imagine your life free of previous mistakes, infused with the mindset of learning and growing, year after year, with decreasing frustration and worry.